sydney-machine-learning/Bayesianneuralnet_stockmarket/README.md

 ## Overview

-An experimental project under Bayesian neural networks using Langevin-gradients parallel tempering MCMC.
+An experimental project under Bayesian neural networks using Langevin-gradients parallel tempering MCMC[Chandra et al,2019].

 The proposal here is to compare our stock price forecasting model with state-of-art neural network  training algorithms(FNN-SGD and FNN-Adam)

-data.py - This file is used for data preprocessing.
+- data.py - This file is used for data preprocessing.

-nn.py - To run the results, desired parameters should be set in this file
+- nn.py - To run the results, desired parameters should be set in this file

 ## Sample Output